 Benefits of Buying a Halo Engagement Ring You Need to Know About

-When you start the time-honored process of buying an engagement ring, one of the first varieties you’ll hear about is the halo engagement ring — it’s become one of the most popular styles in recent years, to the point that some jewelers and trend observers call it “the halo craze.”
+When you start the time-honored process of buying an engagement ring, one of the first varieties you’ll hear about is the halo engagement ring.
+This has become one of the most popular styles in recent years, to the point that some jewelers and trend observers call it “the halo craze.”
 Two of this year’s biggest celebrity weddings involved halo rings: Celebrity journalists noted that Lady Gaga’s brand-new $400,000 engagement ring is a sapphire with a diamond halo; and Nick Jonas proposed to Priyanka Chopra this fall with a cushion-cut diamond surrounded by smaller baguette stones.

 Don’t have a six-figure budget?
 No problem — you can gift like a baller for a fraction of that, and a halo setting is one of the best ways to make your budget go further.
 Whether you’ve received a request from your partner or a recommendation from a relative who owns a beautiful heirloom halo, here’s a quick guide to what qualifies as a halo engagement ring, the features and benefits of a halo, and how to select the perfect one.

 (All of With Clarity’s halo engagement rings are hand-crafted by master artisans, and because we’re online, our prices are much lower than jewelry stores.
-And learn everything you need to know about buying an engagement ring in our comprehensive guide.)
+Learn all you need to know about buying an engagement ring in our comprehensive guide.)

 What is a halo engagement ring?